AD Unión Adarve: History

-In 2013, Unión Adarve qualified for the first time to the promotion playoffs, but was eliminated by CD Tropezón in the second round.
+In 2013, Unión Adarve qualified for the first time in the promotion playoffs, but was eliminated by CD Tropezón in the second round.
 After several other attempts, promotion was finally gained in 2017 with an away goals victory after a 4–4 draw with Atlético Malagueño.

-In the club's first Segunda División B campaign, they also competed for the first time in the Copa del Rey, where they defeated neighbours CF Rayo Majadahonda 1–0 away in the first round on 30 August.
+In the club's first Segunda División B campaign, they competed for the first time in the Copa del Rey, defeating neighbours CF Rayo Majadahonda 1–0 away in the first round on 30 August.
 In the next round away to UD Logroñés a week later, they lost 8–7 on penalties after a goalless draw.
 And in the league the club managed to finish in the 11th position.
 In May, 2019 the club appointed Javi Vázquez as head coach.